lpic2book/src/docs/lpic2.208.1.md

 The modular structure of Apache's *source code* should not be confused with the functionality of *run-time loading* of Apache modules.
-Run-time Apachemodules modules are loaded after the core functionality of Apache has started and are a relatively new feature.
+Run-time modules are loaded after the core functionality of Apache has started and are a relatively new feature.
 In older versions, to use the functionality of a module, it needed to be compiled in during the *build* phase.
 Current implementations of Apache are capable of